Watson Museum: History

 The museum is set up in the Queen Victoria memorial institute buildings located in Jubilee Garden, Rajkot.
 The museum was named in fond memory of Colonel John Watson in 1888 who was a British political agent of Kathiawar Agency from 1881 to 1889.
 Watson Museum is the second most important museum in Gujarat, after the Museum of Baroda and is the oldest museum in Saurashtra (region).
 Colonel Watson was fond of history and archaeology and used to collect information on Rajkot.
 Most of his collections and other artifacts are preserved here.
 The museum building was completed in 1893, and opened to the public by Governor Lord George Harris of Bombay Presidency.

-The Watson Museum exhibits copies of artifacts from Mohenjodaro, natural history, 13th century carvings, temple statues, costumes and design of the houses of the local tribal people.
+The Watson Museum exhibits artifacts from Mohenjodaro, natural history, 13th century carvings, temple statues, costumes and design of the houses of the local tribal people.
 The Watson Museum also houses an excellent collection of traditional, archaeological items and coins.

 While the museum's archeology gallery also boasts of artifacts of prehistoric period and the Harappan civilization in the archeology gallery, a treasure of sculptures belonging to erstwhile Ghumali - a capital of Jethwa - grace the sculpture gallery.